fbpx

 When to plant tulip bulbs

-When to plant tulip bulbs in Zones 3-4?
+When to plant tulip bulbs in Zones 3-4

 In Hardiness Zones 3-4, tulip bulbs are planted from late September to October.
 Zones 3-4 include portions of states such as Alaska and Minnesota.
-Winters in the coldest locations here can go down to air temperatures as low as -40°F (-40°C).
+Winters in the coldest locations here can go down to air temperatures as low as – 40°F (-40 °C).
 These harsh conditions mean that tulip bulbs can be planted at depths of 6″-8″ if necessary to avoid unnecessary freeze-thaw cycles.

-When to plant tulip bulbs in Zones 5-7?
+When to plant tulip bulbs in Zones 5-7

 In Zones 5-7, tulip bulbs need to be planted from October to early November for best results.
 Zones 5-7 include portions of Michigan, New York, and Ohio.
 In the coolest spots, winter air can get down to -20°F (-26°C).

-The soil temperature for planting your tulip bulbs tends to be optimal in these areas from October-November.
+The soil temperature for planting your tulip bulbs tends to be optimal in these areas from October to November.
 If your area is having a particularly warm fall season, you can wait until late fall or pre-chill your bulbs so they bloom properly.
 The humidity in some locations tends to be higher than in Zones 3-4, so you need to make sure your bulbs stay cold before and during planting to keep bulbs from molding in warm and wet conditions.

-When to plant tulip bulbs in Zones 8-10?
+When to plant tulip bulbs in Zones 8-10

 Zones 8-10 are a little more difficult for planting tulip bulbs as the soil temperature may not be cool enough to facilitate bulb rooting.
-Winters here only go to lows of 10 °F (-12°C) in terms of air temperature, and the ground may not freeze (meaning bulbs can be planted at a shallow depth of 4″ if desired).
+Winters here only go to lows of 10 °F (-12 °C) in terms of air temperature, and the ground may not freeze (meaning bulbs can be planted at a shallow depth of 4″ if desired).
 Zones 8-10 include portions of Texas, Florida, and Arizona.

 In Zones 8-10+, tulip bulbs are generally planted from November to January.
 Gardeners in these zones typically purchase pre-chilled tulip bulbs or chill the bulbs in a spare refrigerator at home.